-Engineering Diversity & Women’s Programs earned national acclaim in 2019 for its efforts to attract and retain an increasingly diverse student population.
-The American Society for Engineering Education named KU one of 29 institutions across the country to receive an ‘exemplar’ bronze rating – the highest available classification during the review period—as one of the “nation’s leaders in inclusive excellence.”
-Schools were chosen for bronze status based on their ability to “make significant, measurable progress in increasing the diversity, inclusion and degree attainment outcomes of their programs,” according to ASEE.
+In 2019, the KU Engineering Diversity and Women’s Program earned national acclaim for its efforts to attract and retain an increasingly diverse student population.
+The American Society of Engineering Education named KU one of 29 institutions across the county to receive an exemplar bronze rating – the highest available classification during the review period and still to date – as one of the “nation’s leaders in inclusive excellence.”

 The KU Engineering Diversity and Women’s Program works towards significant, measurable progress in increasing the diversity, inclusion and degree attainment of diverse engineers through four pillars of Inclusive Excellence: